jpolitron/Adventure_Game/README.md

 imported modules used

--time / used for time.sleep() inorder to create a delay between messages for dramatic effect.
+-time: used for time.sleep() inorder to create a delay between messages for dramatic effect.

--random / used for random.choice inorder to change the enemy everytime the game is played between the three black figure, serial killer, and zombie.
+-random: used for random.choice inorder to change the enemy everytime the game is played between the three black figure, serial killer, and zombie.

 also used a tool called pycodestyle that checks your python code against some of the style conventions in pep8.